AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 <!--
 * **Related Help Topics:**

-Learn more about labels and tooltips in Labels and tooltips (ТУТ ДОЛЖНЫ БЫТЬ ССЫЛКИ? ТОГДА ГДЕ РАЗДЕЛЫ?0.0 НЕ НАШЛО) Full Keywords reference and formatting guide: Labels and tooltips -->
+Learn more about labels and tooltips in Labels and tooltips Full Keywords reference and formatting guide: Labels and tooltips -->